hapijs/hapi/docs/Reference.md

 #### Client Timeout
 In order to indicate to a client that they are taking too long to send a request the _'timeout.client'_ option should be set.
 By default this value is set to 10000 ms.  As a result, any request taking longer than 10 seconds to complete will error out with a 408 status code.
 Below is an example of disabling the client timeout:
 `{ timeout: { client: false } }`

+#### Socket Timeout
+In node, server requests automatically time out after 2 minutes.
+To override this value set the `socket` timeout value.
+Defaults to 'null' which leaves the node default as-is.
+Below is an example of changing the socket timeout to :
+`{ timeout: { socket: 3 * 60 * 1000 } }`

 ## Server Events